laeti-tia/grapherrd/README.md

 - HTTP (apache)
 - NNTP (INN)
 - SMTP (postfix)
+- and various other.

-See also the provided example/snmpd.conf file  to  see  how  to  use  those scripts.
+See also the provided `example/snmpd.conf` file to see  how  to  use  those scripts.

 This directory is actually a git submodule,  the  original  is  located  at